Find Affordable College Courses

 $18,820 Average Tuition & Fees

-Regent University came in at #8 in this year’s edition of the Best Value Graphic Communications Schools in the Southeast Region ranking.
-Regent is a fairly large private not-for-profit school located in the city of Virginia Beach.
+Regent University ranked #8 on this year’s Best Value Graphic Communications Schools in the Southeast Region list.
+Regent is a large private not-for-profit school located in the city of Virginia Beach.

-Regent undergraduate students pay an average of $18,820 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Regent are $18,820 per year.
 On average, graphic communication graduates from Regent take out $25,949 in student loans while working on their degree.

 Read full report on Graphic Communications at Regent University